eth-cscs/sarus/doc/overview/overview.rst

 ********

-Sarus is a tool for High-Performance Computing (HPC) systems that provides a user-friendly way to instantiate feature-rich containers from Docker images.
+Sarus is a tool for High-Performance Computing (HPC) systems that provides a user-friendly way to instantiate feature-rich containers from OCI images.
 It has been designed to address the unique requirements of HPC installations, such
 as: native performance from dedicated hardware, improved security due to the multi-tenant nature of the systems, support for network parallel filesystems and